Elaidzha1940/TravelMapApp/README.md

 - Location Preview card with asymmetric Transitions
 - Custom Map Annotation Pins
 - Adding Sheet to create a Detail View for Locations
 - Update App for iPad, Landscape & dark Mode
+- Final review of MVVM Architecture and other features
 ------

 Requirements